I Turned My Office Into a Camera Obscura

 h = height of objecth' = height of projected imaged = distance from object to apertured' = distance from aperture to projection surface

-The inversion occurs because light rays cross at the aperture.
-Light from the top of an object passes through the hole and strikes the bottom of the projection surface, while light from the bottom strikes the top.
-This creates a vertically and horizontally flipped image.
+The inversion happens because light rays cross at the aperture.
+Light from the top of an object passes through the hole and hits the bottom of the projection surface, while light from the bottom hits the top.
+The result is a vertically and horizontally flipped image.

-For a pinhole camera, the optimal aperture diameter can be calculated using:
+For a pinhole camera, you can estimate optimal aperture diameter with:

 d_optimal = √(2λD)